Study at the Chair

 Postdoctoral Fellow (2019-2021)

-Post-training job: Researcher/Analyst at the Public Health Agency of Canada
+Post-training position: Researcher/Analyst at the Public Health Agency of Canada

 Research project: Évaluation évolutive d’une intervention complexe de partenariat avec les patients et la communauté.